gymrek-lab/gymreklab.github.io/doc/TSCC.rst

 When structuring your Snakemake project, please consider using `the official recommended directory structure <https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html#distribution-and-reproducibility>`_ and `template <https://github.com/snakemake-workflows/snakemake-workflow-template>`_.

 Within the top level directory of the project (where the :code:`config/` and :code:`workflow/` directories are located), I recommend creating a :code:`profile/` directory.
-Inside that folder, create another directory called :code:`slurm` and a file named :code:`config.yaml`.
+Inside that folder, create another directory called :code:`slurm` and a file within it :code:`profile/slurm/config.yaml`.
 When executing Snakemake, you can specify the path to this profile via :code:`--workflow-profile profile/slurm`

 You should store default arguments/options to :code:`snakemake` in the :code:`config.yaml` file.
 For SLURM, I suggest including the following lines:

 .. code-block::

-  jobs: 32
+  jobs: 16
-  cores: 32
+  cores: 16
   use-conda: true
   latency-wait: 60
   keep-going: true